winlover32/HoneygainPot/Docs/Debug.md

 ❌ Error code 1: You are not eligible to get the lucky pot because you do not reach 15mb of sharing bandwich everyday ( following to Honeygain's TOS )
 ```

 > [!TIP]
-> You are not eligible to get the lucky pot if you do not reach 15mb of sharing bandwich everyday ( following to Honeygain's TOS )
+> You are not eligible to get the lucky pot if you do not reach 15mb of sharing bandwidth every day ( following to Honeygain's TOS )

 ### Error code 2

 ```
 ❌ Error code 2: Wrong login credentials,please enter the right ones
 ```

 > [!TIP]
 > Check your credentials again